DataDog/hiring-engineers/answers.md

     [{}]
 ```

-<p>To complete this, I created a 'random.py' Python file, that actually calls the random number and sends this metric to Datadog:</p>
+<p>Finally, I created a 'random.py' Python file, that actually calls the random number and sends this metric to Datadog:</p>

 ```python
 import random